animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 <div class="paragraph">

-A {data-store-name} `Cache` can be fully configured using Spring.
+A GemFire `Cache` can be fully configured using Spring.
-However, {data-store-name}'s native XML configuration file, `cache.xml`, is also supported.
-For situations where the {data-store-name} cache needs to be configured natively, you can provide a reference to the {data-store-name} XML configuration file by using the `cache-xml-location` attribute, as follows:
+However, GemFire's native XML configuration file, `cache.xml`, is also supported.
+For situations where the GemFire cache needs to be configured natively, you can provide a reference to the GemFire XML configuration file by using the `cache-xml-location` attribute, as follows:

 </div>